vengi-voxel/vengi/docs/voxedit/Features.md

 * Procedurally generated content like trees and a L-System integration
 * Generate level of details (LOD) volumes
 * Cropping volumes
+* Presentation mode for e.g. kitbashing sets

-There are a lot more features to explore.
-If you feel like something is missing here but is supported, please let me know.
+There are a lot more features to explore and this list definitely not complete.